 In fact, the rainbow does not contain seven colours, but only six: three fundamental or primary (red, blue, yellow) and three composed or complementary (green, orange, violet) and no more.
 The three last colours are said to be composed of or complementary to the three first as they result from their two by two associations: green (blue + yellow), orange (red + yellow) and violet (red + blue).

-No valid reason allows the addition of an intermediary colour between violet and blue (indigo) because why not add another transition colour between blue and green (cyan) and so on to obtain, finally, eleven colours instead of seven.
+No valid reason allows the addition of an intermediary colour between violet and blue (indigo) because why not add another transition colour between blue and green (cyan), green and yellow (citrine), yellow and orange (yellow orange) and orange and red (red orange) to, finally, obtain eleven colours instead of seven.
 All colours and their nuances are the result of the combination, in different proportions, of the six primary and composed colours, including indigo.
 To fix arbitrarily the number of rainbow colours to seven has no sense at all.
 Then, where does the introduction of this seventh colour come from 1 and what is its meaning ?